Charlie Parsons: Life and career

-The early days of Parsons's career saw him working at London Weekend Television on programmes including Network 7, which won a BAFTA award for originality.
+The early days of Parsons' career saw him working at London Weekend Television on programmes including Network 7, which won a BAFTA award for originality.
 Parsons co-founded production company Planet 24 with Bob Geldof and his partner Waheed Alli.
-Planet 24 created reality programs including The Big Breakfast, The Word, and Survivor, which first aired in Sweden during the 1997 season.
+Planet 24 created reality programmes including The Big Breakfast, The Word, and Survivor, which first aired in Sweden during the 1997 season.
 Planet 24 was sold to Carlton in 1999, but the owners kept the rights to Survivor.
-Charlie Parsons is currently the Executive Producer of US version of Survivor in its 43rd season on CBS.
+Charlie Parsons is currently the executive producer of the American version of Survivor going into its 48th season on CBS.

 Parsons has also developed and produced shows for the stage.
 Parsons is developing Runaway Entertainment with Olivier-award-winning producer Tristan Baker.
 Girl from the North Country returns from its Broadway acclaim to The Gielgud Theatre in London and is one of the many shows developed and produced by Runaway Entertainment.

 Parsons founded The Great BBC Campaign, set up to provide a bold ambitious new mandate for the BBC, designed to build on the success of the impartial and independent broadcasting organisation.